Jeanhwea/emacs.d/README.md

 - magit: powerful git manager
 - browses-at-remote: open github url on browser
 - yasnippet: Aha, meet the snippet system
+- undo-tree: visualize the editing history by a tree view
 - smex: fast your M-x command
 - evil: vim-style text editing
 - helm: find anything, such as buffers, bookmarks, files and so on